asurcodes/blog/content/english/tutorials/how-to-deploy-your-own-crypto-trading-bot.md

 date = "2020-01-11T14:12:32+02:00"
 publishdate = "2020-01-11T14:12:32+02:00"

-title = "How to deploy your own crypto trading bot? 💰"
+title = "How to deploy your own cryptocurrency trading bot? 💰"

 description = "Learn how to deploy your own Bitcoin trading bot on the cloud or on a Raspberry Pi using the open source platform Gekko"